IBM's Options Frenzy: What You Need to Know - IBM (NYSE:IBM)

 Incorporated in 1911, International Business Machines, or IBM, is one of the oldest technology companies in the world.
 It provides software, IT consulting services, and hardware to help business customers modernize their technology workflows.
 IBM operates in 175 countries and employs approximately 300,000 people.
 The company has a robust roster of business partners to service its clients, which includes 95% of all Fortune 500 companies.
 IBM's products, including Red Hat, watsonx, and mainframes, handle some of the world's most important data workloads in areas like finance and retail.

-A total of 1 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $360.0.
+Over the past month, 1 industry analysts have shared their insights on this stock, proposing an average target price of $360.0.

 Unusual Options Activity Detected: Smart Money on the Move